ZeroTraceAPI/Amulet-Utility-Plugins/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request (Simple)
-about: Suggest an improvement or new feature.
+about: Suggest an improvement, new option, or new plugin idea for the Amulet utility plugins.
 title: "[FEATURE] "
 labels: enhancement
 assignees: ''